original logo

 Then, you no longer need to show flexibility with him:

-3. After Friday 22:00 ICC, you win by forfeit The TD will double check the circumstances, and post the appropriate ruling, which will be a forfeit for the player who has not made contact.
+3. After Friday 22:00 ICC, you win by forfeit.
+The TD will double check the circumstances, and post the appropriate ruling, which will be a forfeit for the player who has not made offers.

-Keep in mind that if you are the one who has not made contact with your opponent to schedule the game, and if you lose the game by forfeit, along with a reduction in your Reliability Rating.
+Keep in mind that if you are the one who has not made offers with your opponent to schedule the game, and if you lose the game by forfeit, there will be with a reduction in your Reliability Rating.

 Take a look at this sample Game Forum strand to see how this might look.